drostark/Titanic-Data-Analysis/README.md

 - Cabin: Cabin Number
 - Embarked: Port of embarkation (C = Cherbourg, Q = Queenstown, S = Southampton).

-## Project Overview
+## Project Overview and Steps

-In this project, utilizing the Google data analysis process, which includes the Ask, Prepare, Process, Analyze, Share, and Act phases, our objective is to address the following inquiries pertaining to the Titanic dataset:
+In this project, utilizing the Google data analysis process, which includes the `Ask`, `Prepare`, `Process`, `Analyze`, and `Share` phases.
+Our objective is to address the following inquiries pertaining to the Titanic dataset:

+**Part 1: Ask**
 1. Who were the passengers on the Titanic?
 (Ages, Gender, Class, etc.)
 2. What deck were the passengers on, and how does that relate to their class?
 3. Where did the passengers come from?